 Hello friends!
 Today I’m going to share with you how to make this incredibly tender whipping cream pound cake.

-This recipe is based on a recipe I’ve been playing with and modifying for years.
+This melt in your mouth recipe is based on a one I’ve been playing with and modifying for years.
 You can find that original pound cake recipe on my site.